What to Do If Your 2- or 3-Year-Old Isn’t Talking

 In some cases, not talking by age 2 or 3 could be related to an underlying condition.
 For example, hearing problems, autism spectrum disorder, or oral-motor challenges can all affect a child’s ability to speak clearly or consistently.
 We explain these in more detail below.
 But speech delays can also occur on their own, without any other diagnosis.

 The good news?
-With early attention and the right support, most children with speech delays make excellent progress.
-Let’s look at when children typically start talking and what signs to watch for.
+With early attention and the right support, most children with language delays make excellent progress.
+Let’s look at when children typically start talking and signs of a delay to watch for.

 When do children usually start talking?